twoojoo/waffle/README.md

 ## Description

 Waffle allows you to spin up an HTTP server using [fastyfy](https://github.com/fastify/fastify) with a completely fluent syntax.
+It supports route types and schemas and all main Fastify features, while fully allowing to interact with the underlying Fastify instance.
-It also comes shipped with some useful plugins such as rate limter and cors, to further decrease development time
+It also comes shipped with some useful plugins such as rate limter and cors, to further decrease development time.

 ## Examples